 - The broadcast archive feature optimizes the newsletter archiving process by turning your newsletters into easy to use web pages for your visitors.

 Benchmark is at the very forefront of email marketing because of its progressive and consistent use of social media features and its intuitiveness when it comes to integration of email lists and information.
 Benchmark also utilizes advanced email marketing methods to ensure no spam will ever appear on your emails or marketing material.
 What we really like is that they genuinely care about their customers’ concerns, and this is showcased by their in-dash feedback forum where you can voice your concerns without ever navigating away from the page.
 Benchmark pricing starts at $9.95 per month for 600 emails or $11.95 for 600 contacts.
-Click here to get free 30-day trial.
+Click here to get a free 30-day trial.

 - Interactive video and links make email campaigns look great and stand out from other template designs.